May You Stay Forever Young: Themes and styles

 May You Stay Forever Young centers on the volunteer rescue teams that emerged during the 2019–2020 Hong Kong protests.
-Director Rex Ren observed that most discussions about the protests focused on conflicts and diverse opinions, and he aimed to create a film about people and stories that have been overlooked, emphasising that the value of life is frequently disregarded amidst the protests.
+Director Rex Ren observed that most discussions about the protests focused on conflicts and diverse opinions, and he aimed to create a film about people and stories that have been overlooked, as he found the "value of life" is frequently disregarded amidst the protests.
 Ren also described the film as a hybrid of drama and documentary, employing a blend of reality and fiction that is reminiscent of 1980s Hong Kong genre films.
 Lam Sum referenced Ingmar Bergman's Persona (1966) as an inspiration of the film's approach to genre, noting that documentaries often have limitations based on what interviewees disclose, especially under political pressure, whereas drama can transcend these boundaries.
-Rather than merely creating a positive image for the protest or delivering uplifting messages, Ren opted for a more authentic approach that highlights both the humane aspects of protesters and the ugliness of politics.
+Rather than merely creating a positive image for the protest or delivering uplifting messages, Ren opted for a more authentic approach that depicts both the humane aspects of protesters and the ugliness of politics.
 The production style drew inspiration from the American film Take Out (2004), which was also made on a limited budget and faced production challenges.
 Documented footage from the protests was incorporated into the film through post-production editing, and several scenes were shot with a hand-held camera to evoke the sensation of a documentary.
-Ren emphasised that he aimed to avoid confining the film to a specific artistic style, believing that the messages and spirit of the film should take precedence over formal constraints.
+Ren stated that he aimed to avoid confining the film to a specific artistic style, believing that the messages and spirit of the film should take precedence over formal constraints.

 "We don't want it to end with an accusatory note, [the closing scene] is surreal and thoroughly real; at the end, there is hope."